 AI-driven quality inspection: offloading data to reduce waste

 In manufacturing, quality control is an essential part of assuring customer satisfaction and reducing scrap and waste.
-New technologies – like cloud computing, machine learning and computer vision – pave the way for higher speed and accuracy – and even quality predictions.
-Two delaware experts, data science solution lead Wouter Labeeuw and data science analyst Axel Vulsteke, share their insights.
+New technologies – like cloud computing, machine learning and computer vision – pave the way for higher speed and accuracy – and even quality predictions. delaware expert and data science solution lead Wouter Labeeuw shares his insights.

 Offloading historical data from the shop floor to the cloud